-If an application is received for a child outside the normal admission round first priority will be given within categories 1 -7 to pupils who have not been on a City roll during the academic year of application, and must meet one of the following criteria:
+If an application is received for a child outside the normal admission round first priority will be given within categories 1-7 to pupils who have not been on a city roll during the academic year of application, and must meet one of the following criteria:

-- a) Children leaving the criminal justice system or a Pupil Referral Unit who need to be reintegrated into mainstream education; - b) Children who have been out of education for two months or more; - c) Children of Gypsies, Roma, Travellers, refugees and asylum seekers; - d) Children who are carers; - e) Children who are homeless; - f) Children with unsupportive family backgrounds for whom a place has not been sought and; - g) Children with Special Educational Needs, impairments or medical conditions who do not have a Statement of Special Educational Need, but may be covered under the Equality Act 2010.
+- a) Children leaving the criminal justice system or a Pupil Referral Unit who need to be reintegrated into mainstream education. - b) Children who have been out of education for two months or more. - c) Children of Gypsies, Roma, Travellers, refugees, and asylum seekers. - d) Children who are carers. - e) Children who are homeless. - f) Children with unsupportive family backgrounds for whom a place has not been sought and. - g) Children with Special Educational Needs, disabilities, or medical conditions but do not have a Statement of Special Educational Need.